Accelerated Testing and Analysis

 Tools and Capabilities

-Current activities are funded by the Department of Energy's Energy Efficiency and Renewable Energy (EERE) Office including the following SuNLaMP projects:
+These activities are funded by the Department of Energy's Office of Energy Efficiency and Renewable Energy:

-- Support of International PV Module Quality Assurance Task Force (PVQAT).
 This effort also supports other SuNLaMP, PREDICTS, and PVRD projects.
-This work is closely coordinated with the work of PVQAT and the International Electrotechnical Commission (IEC) to hasten the development and adoption of international standards.
+This work is closely coordinated with the work of PVQAT and the International Electrotechnical Commission to hasten the development and adoption of international standards.

-- Standards Development for Photovoltaic Reliability.
-In collaboration with PVQAT, the NCPV is supporting the development of comprehensive standards for PV reliability using a three-pronged strategy focused on:
+In collaboration with PVQAT, NREL is supporting the development of comprehensive standards for PV reliability using a three-pronged strategy focused on:

 - Ensuring adequacy of design, installation, and operation through a certification process for system verification.

-As a near-term aid in improving PV reliability, the NCPV has developed the Qualification Plus Testing method.
+As a near-term aid in improving PV reliability, NREL has developed the Qualification Plus Testing method.
 The elements of Qualification Plus are being implemented in international standards.

-The NCPV publishes PV reliability journal articles, technical reports, conference papers, and outreach documents.
-The following NCPV publications can be found on the following topics by clicking on the names of the researchers below.
+NREL publishes PV reliability journal articles, technical reports, conference papers, and outreach documents.

-- Nick Bosco: Thermal and mechanical fatigue, and measurement of adhesion
+Nick Bosco: Thermal and mechanical fatigue, measurement of adhesion

 Peter Hacke: Potential-induced degradation, accelerated lifetime testing and modeling